 Where’s Barron Trump?
-Donald Trump’s Son Missing From Inaugural Concert, Will Barron Attend Swearing-In Ceremony Friday?
+Donald Trump’s Son Missing From Inaugural Concert, Will Barron Attend Swearing-In Ceremony On Friday?

 — Traditional American (@RightWingAngel) January 19, 2017

-However, it was expected that Barron would be present at most of the inaugural festivities alongside his mother and his father, who will be sworn in as the 45th President of the United States at Noon on Friday, January 20.
+According to the New York Times, the president-elect has a hectic schedule on Friday, so it’s understandable that Barron may not be part of all of the festivities.
+However, he is expected to be present when his father, Donald Trump is sworn in as the 45th president of the United States at noon on Friday, January 20.

-According to the New York Times, the President-elect has a hectic schedule on Friday, so it’s understandable that Barron may not be part of all of the festivities, but it will certainly get people talking if he is not at the Presidential Inauguration on Friday.
-Trump is expected to have coffee with President Obama in the morning and they will then travel together to the 12 Noon swearing-in ceremony at the Capitol.
-Chief Justice John G. Roberts will reportedly administer the oath of office and Trump will then deliver his first speech as the 45th President of the United States.
+Trump is scheduled to have coffee with President Obama in the morning and they will then travel together to the noon swearing-in ceremony at the Capitol.
+Chief Justice John G. Roberts will reportedly administer the oath of office and Trump will then deliver his first speech as the 45th president of the United States.

-Whether President-elect Trump or his wife, Melania will answer the “where’s Barron” question or ignore it, it’s clear that their son’s whereabouts will be questioned not just now, but throughout his father’s presidency.
+Whether President-elect Trump or his wife, Melania, will answer the “where’s Barron” question or ignore it, it’s clear that their son’s whereabouts will be questioned not just now, but throughout his father’s presidency.